JonasOttoGH/Cyclist-Case-Study/README.md

 - Create a column named 'Day_of_week' to calculate the day of each week that the ride took place
 - Filter columns for any abnormal data

-Data cleaning and verification using Microsoft SQL: (Script for this process can be viewed in the attached document)
+Data cleaning and verification using Microsoft SQL: (script for this process can be viewed in the attached document)
 - I started with a few SELECT statements to double check the data
 - Next I altered columns by using DROP to get rid of column F16 in two of the files
 - Then I used ALTER TABLE to make a standardised date in a separate column for each file